 During my first trip around 20 years ago the country was much safer.
 Now, I do not want to get into a whole debate about the white versus black government but since they have taken over the crime has literally gone through the roof.
 As with most African countries the level of greed and corruption at government levels is staggering.
 I find this such a shame as the country really could be one of the top destinations for holiday makers in the world.
 The currency is weak right now making it a really affordable holiday for people in Europe and the states.
 I do not think they have any idea how much they are losing out on due to high crime rates.
 This is especially sad for a country that has such high unemployment and needs to take advantage of every opportunity out there.

 In a way my damaged ankle is not really getting in the way as I will generally not run alone in SA due to the reasons mentioned above.
 Sometimes I will take myself off to the beach front (where you will find lots of other runners on the weekends) as they have a 20 kilometer paved section that runs from one end of Durban (near the port) to the other.
-This tends to be full of families out walking, running and spending time on their cycles so you don’t feel too intimidated – you also get to enjoy the view, fresh air and see some of the city.
+This tends to be full of families out walking, running and spending time on their cycles so you don’t feel too intimidated – there are plenty of golfers around as well if you enjoy playing or working on your swing in your free time.
+You also get to enjoy the view, fresh air and see some of the city.
 We are staying about 30 minutes by car outside of the city in the suburbs so it does require the morning to get down there for a decent run.
 Check out this quick video to see what it looks like!

 I guess I will just take it easy while I am here – there are a couple of great shopping centers close by which are comparative to any elsewhere in the world and eating out is fairly cheap in global standards.
 The food here is actually excellent and there are lots of great restaurants to try out.